Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Results

 \subsection{Number and size of data calls}

-In the following, we compare the number of data calls, and their size between the classical and the block version of the proposed heuristic distributed boosting approach in different scenarios with varying buffer sizes.
+In the following, we compare the number of data calls and their size between the classical and the block version of the proposed heuristic distributed boosting approach, in different scenarios with varying buffer sizes.
 We measure the data call size by the number of called covariances and the size of the data calls by the number of times the algorithm requires new data.

-The minimal number of data calls is two: One data call for the univariable effect estimates to obtain the score statistics before the first boosting step and one data call for the first required covariances.
+The minimum number of data calls is two: one data call for the univariable effect estimates to obtain the score statistics before the first boosting step, and one data call for the first required covariances.
 In the standard distributed boosting approach, the algorithm requires one row of the covariance matrix per data call.
-Thus, taking into account symmetry and a known diagonal due to standardized covariates, we would call $\left(p-\text{Number of covariates included into the model}\right)$ covariances in each data call, independent of the covariance structure.
-We initialize a new data call if the algorithm includes a new covariate into the model meaning that in the worst case one would need the same number of data calls as boosting steps.
-In the given simulation setting with $p=2500$ and a maximum of $100$ boosting steps, $2400$ to $2499$ values are needed in each data call / boosting step for covariances, respectively.
-In the above-given evaluation, we considered the first $10$ included covariates.
+Thus, taking into account symmetry and a known diagonal due to standardized covariates, we would call $\left(p-\text{Number of covariates included in the model}\right)$ covariances in each data call, independent of the covariance structure.
+We initialize a new data call if the algorithm adds a new covariate to the model, meaning that at worst one would need the same number of data calls as boosting steps.
+In the given simulation setting with $p=2500$ and a maximum of $100$ boosting steps, the number of values needed in each data call / boosting step for covariances ranges from $2400$ to $2499$.
+In the evaluation described above, we considered the first $10$ included covariates.
 In total, we required $29 945$ covariate values called in $10$ data calls to obtain these models.
-The heuristic and the block-heuristic version aim to reduce both values.
+The heuristic and the block-heuristic versions aim to reduce both the number of required covariates as well as the number of data calls.